danpfister/SynthesisOfDigitalCircuits-ETHZ/readme.txt

 python3 run_SDC.py --methods "asap pipelined_rconst"

 The usage of the tester is equally straightforward and can be run by executing "/opt/sdc-tester/tester.py" in the terminal.
+The tester tried to test the code in the src folder under the current directory your terminal is in.
+For instance, if your terminal is in /some/dir and you run the tester, it will try to test the scheduler in /some/dir/src.
 Like run_SDC, the tester tests all scheduling technique and kernel combinations by default which can be controlled using arguments.
 The kernels that should be used for testing can be specified with the --kernels argument, which takes a space-separated list of kernels.
 Each kernel is accompanied by a comma and either a 1 or 0 depending on whether the kernel contains loops and therefore can be used for pipeline tests.

 Example: only test kernel 1(no loops)